xav32290/docs/content/en/docs/overview/security/trustgrid-node-access.md

 ---
 title: "Trustgrid's Access to Nodes"
 weight: 2
-date: 2022-12-27
+date: 2022-12-30
 ---

-{{% pageinfo %}}
-By default, Trustgrid support has access to all [nodes]({{< ref "docs/concepts/node" >}}) via the Control Plane and subject to Trustgrid policy and procedures.
-Trustgrid customers can also choose if they want to prohibit Trustgrid support to access their [node]({{< ref "docs/concepts/node" >}}) for support purposes.
-This feature does not prevent automated management features such as patching/updating, logging, or authentication.
+By default, Trustgrid support has access to all [nodes]({{< ref "docs/concepts/node" >}}) via the Control Plane, subject to Trustgrid policies and procedures.
+Trustgrid customers may opt to disallow Trustgrid support access to their [nodes]({{< ref "docs/concepts/node" >}}).
+Disabling support access does not interfere with automated management features such as patching, updating, logging, or authentication.
-{{% /pageinfo %}}

-Trustgrid customers can specify access to individual organizations and sub-organizations.
-If support is disabled at the organization, support for all sub-organizations and any native-parent-organization [nodes]({{< ref "docs/concepts/node" >}}) will be disallowed for users who belong to Trustgrid.
-If enabled on the parent-organization level, but disabled at the sub-organization level, [nodes]({{< ref "docs/concepts/node" >}}) that belong to that sub-organization will not allow Trustgrid staff remote access.
-This enables a Trustgrid customer to customize support access for each of their customers.

-Changes to the supportable flag are audited.
+Changes to the support flag are audited.